hamecoded/myBlog/misc/exercises/exercise2-grunt.md

 ![Alt text](https://raw.githubusercontent.com/hamecoded/myBlog/master/misc/img/grunt-gen.png "Gruntfile through wizard")

+> Note that this will override your existing package.json file so back it up first

 We'll be adding more plugins along the way, but for the time being lets fix the paths to point to where our project folders.